liferay/lexicon-site/src/pages/docs/patterns/list.md

 ![list entry in default state](../../../images/ListViewDefault.jpg)

-A list view is useful for comparing entries among them that do not need exhaustive comparison.
+List is a visual representation of a dataset that provides more flexibility for arranging the data to display than a table and that is less visual explicit than a card view.
+It is useful for comparing entries among them that do not need exhaustive comparison.
 In case you need exhaustive comparison use the table view.

 A list allows you a free way of displaying information.
 While the table isn't meant to have several text labels in a column, list is the pattern for doing that, as you can see in the following examples.